 There is bariatric surgery insurance available from many companies.
 It’s a matter of calling around and getting a quote.
 Below are some great companies that offer coverage:

 Aetna covers most bariatric surgeries, but it’s essential to check your policy as they vary.
 Most Aetna HMO, and QPOS plans exclude coverage for weight loss surgeries unless Atena approves the surgery.
 Therefore, contacting Atena is essential to determine whether your policy will cover the specific weight loss surgery you want.

 While most Blue Cross insurance policies cover bariatric surgery, not all do.
 In addition, you have to meet specific requirements to be eligible for the surgery.
 Your policy should cover weight loss surgery unless your state expressly excludes it.

-Humana covers weight loss surgery if you fit specific criteria like other insurance companies expect.
+Humana covers weight loss surgery if you fit specific criteria as other insurance companies expect.